Singapore Cover Letter Writing Guide

 The cover letter should not repeat your CV.
 A personalized, targeted, well-written cover letter is your chance to set yourself apart, grab the employer's interest, and draw them in for a closer look at your CV.

-Often the cover letter is more relevant to employers then the accompanying CV because CVs refer mainly to the past time with exception of your present job.
+Often the cover letter is more relevant to employers than the accompanying CV because CVs refer mainly to the past time with exception of your present job.
 Understand Employers are interested mostly in the future of the company they work for.
 Therefore, your letter should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future, rather than your achievements.

 Employers are only interested in the information relevant to the position